Volunteering & Officiating

 Volunteering is critical to the operation of the club but also shows support for your child, is a great learning opportunity and is fun and rewarding.
 It is an opportunity to meet other parents and become part of the local swimming community.

-The membership will be kept informed of all officiating/voluntearing opportunities through the Cranbrook Triton Swim Club website and email notices.
-It is crucial that all members communicate via the website at the beginning of the swim season to sign-up for officiaiting positions, particularly in preparation for our Fall Invitational Meet in November.
+The membership will be kept informed of all officiating/volunteering opportunities through the Cranbrook Triton Swim Club website and email notices.
+It is crucial that all members communicate via the website at the beginning of the swim season to sign-up for officiating positions.

 The volunteer positions/committees below need to be filled each season.
 Please consider applying your skill set to a position.
 If you are new to the club or volunteering, consider an entry level position or minor role on a committee.